Planning Board

 Mary developed an interest in cities while working as a flight attendant.
 A career which enabled her to live in, and experience different urban environments all across the country.
 After hanging up her wings, Mary moved to Denver to pursue her Masters in Urban and Regional Planning from CU Denver.

-Today, Mary is a partner at Cappelli Consulting, an affordable housing consulting firm based in Colorado.
+Today, Mary is a principal at Twelve Inc., an affordable housing consulting firm based in Colorado.
 She works with a range of clients, both urban and rural, to promote housing access across all price points.
-Her focus areas include development feasibility, project management, housing strategies, and policy.
+Her focus areas include development feasibility, project management, housing strategies, resilient site design, and land use policy.
 She and her family live in the Clayton neighborhood of Denver.

 Heidi Majerik